Skip to content

 Save Article

-Linear programming is the simplest way of optimizing a problem.
-Through this method, we can formulate a real-world problem into a mathematical model.
-We can solve a vast variety of problems using Linear programming in different sectors, but it is generally used for the problem in which we have to maximize profit, minimize cost, or to minimize the use of resources.
+We can solve a wide variety of problems using Linear programming in different sectors, but it is generally used for problems in which we have to maximize profit, minimize cost, or minimize the use of resources.
+In this article, we will learn about Solutions of Graphical solutions of linear programming problems, their types, examples, and others in detail.

-Types of Linear Programming Problem
+Types of Linear Programming Problems

 Transportation Problem: In these problems, we have to find the cheapest way of transportation by choosing the shortest route/optimized path.

-Some commonly used terms in linear programming problems are:
+Some commonly used terms in linear programming problems are,

 Objective function: The direct function of form Z = ax + by, where a and b are constant, which is reduced or enlarged is called the objective function.
 For example, if Z = 10x + 7y.
 The variables x and y are called the decision variable.